Skip to content

 Lost or Stolen Permit Replacement

-If permit is lost or stolen, you'll need a complete Application for Replacement Plates, Stickers, Documents (REG 156) and pay substitute fee for temporary placards only (permanent and travel placards replaced free)
+If your permit is lost or stolen, you'll need to complete an Application for Replacement Plates, Stickers, Documents (REG 156) and pay the substitute fee for temporary placards only (permanent and travel placards are replaced free).

-- No re-certification by medical professional required for permanent placard renewals.
+• No re-certification by a medical professional is required for permanent placard renewals.

 Temporary Placards

-- Valid up to 180 days (6 months) or until date specified by medical professional, whichever is sooner.
+• Valid up to 180 days (6 months) or until the date specified by the medical professional, whichever is sooner.

-- No automatic renewal – must apply for new temporary placard if continued need exists.
+• No automatic renewal — you must apply for a new temporary placard if continued need exists.

-- Require new medical certification for each application.
+• A new medical certification is required for each application.

 Travel Placards

-- Valid up to 90 days or until date specified by medical professional, whichever is less.
+• Valid up to 90 days or until the date specified by the medical professional, whichever is less.

 Replacing Lost, Stolen, or Damaged Permits